trickstercache/trickster/docs/alb.md

 The recommended application for using the **Time Series Merge** methodology is as a High Availability solution.
 In this application, Trickster fans the client request out to multiple redundant tsdb endpoints and merges the responses back into a single document for the client.
 If any of the two endpoints are down, or have gaps in their respone (due to prior downtime), the Trickster cache along with the data from the healthy endpoints will ensure the client receives the most complete response possible.
 Instantaneous downtime of any Backend will result in a warning being injected in the client response.

-Separate from an HA use case, it is possible to use tmerge as a Federation broker that merges responses from different, non-redundant tsdb endpoints; for example, to aggregate responses from a solution running clusters in multiple regions, with their own in-region-only tsdb deployments.
+Separate from an HA use case, it is possible to use tmerge as a Federation broker that merges responses from different, non-redundant tsdb endpoints; for example, to aggregate metrics from a solution running clusters in multiple regions, with separate, in-region-only tsdb deployments.
 In this use case, it is recommended to [inject labels](./prometheus.md#injecting-labels) into the responses to protect against data collisions across series.
 Label injecion is demonstrated in the snippet below.

 #### Providers Supporting Time Series Merge